iqiukp/RVM-MATLAB/README.md

 3. Modified the function 'SparseBayes.m'
 ---------------------------------------------------------

-## demo: prediction for a numerical example by using RVM
+## demo: Prediction for a numerical example using RVM

 ```
 clc